-Our suggestion is to move across the city by foot (if you are a good walker), by taxi, or by the underground network, since the road traffic is notoriously cluttered in Rome and the public bus and tram system is often unreliable and overcrowded.
+Our suggestion is to move across the city on foot (if you like walking), by taxi, or by the underground network, since the road traffic is notoriously cluttered in Rome and the public bus and tram system is often unreliable and overcrowded.

-In a nutshell, there are three main groups of museums and cultural sites in Rome (and the Vatican City): of archaeology, of old master’s and Renaissance art, and of modern and contemporary art.
-Overall, they hold a number of stunning art masterpieces second to none in the world.
-Furthermore, artworks in Rome are often surrounded by buildings which are architectural masterpieces in themselves.
+In a nutshell, there are three main groups of museums and cultural sites in Rome (and the Vatican City): museums of archaeology, museums of old master’s and Renaissance art, and museums of modern and contemporary art.
+Overall, they hold many stunning art masterpieces second to none in the world.
+Furthermore, artworks in Rome are often surrounded by buildings that are architectural masterpieces in themselves.

-A final advice, don’t hurry in Rome, the city has its own, rather relaxed, pace and requires you to adapt to it to fully enjoy its unique personality.
+Our final suggestion is: don’t hurry in Rome, the city has its own, quite relaxed, pace and requires you to adapt to it to fully enjoy its unique personality.

 Above: the Colosseum amphitheater (in the background) and the Domus Aurea walls (on the right) from via Labicana.
 Photo © Riccardo Bianchini / Inexhibit.